hyperfiddle/electric-fiddle/src/electric_tutorial/system_properties.md

   * Functions are an abstract mathematical object
   * Javascript already generalizes from function -> async function (`async/await`) -> generator function (`fn*/yield`)
   * Electric generalizes further: stream function -> reactive function -> distributed function
 * With Electric, you can refactor across the frontend/backend boundary, all in one place, without caring about any plumbing.
-  * Refactoring is an algebraic activity with local reasoning, just as it should be.
+Refactoring is an algebraic activity with local reasoning, just as it should be.
-  * Functional programming without the BS

-FAQ: "how electric blurs the lines between client and server"
-* I don't like this wording, in our opinion the boundary in v3 is very clear
-* In fact, Electric v3 allows the programmer to draw much more intricate boundaries than ever before, Electric is a surgical tool offering tremendous precision - it is not "blurry"